 Evaluation of ad campaigns' effectiveness

-In other words, conversion tracking provides the advertiser with all the necessary information regarding what keywords/ads/group of ads result in valuable actions from the customer’s side.
-By using this information, the advertiser can estimate ROMI (Return on Marketing Investment) and allocate advertising costs effectively
+In other words, Google Ads conversion rate tracking provides the advertiser with all the necessary information regarding what keywords/ads/groups of ads result in valuable actions from the customer’s side.
+By using this information, the advertiser can estimate ROMI (Return on Marketing Investment) and allocate advertising costs effectively.

 Smart bidding strategies usage